BUILDING A RESUME FOR CYBERSECURITY

 Give the employer what they ask for.
 If the employer asks for both a resume and a cover letter, be sure to provide both.
 If you only provide one or none of the requested documents, chances are good you will not be chosen for an interview.

 Sell yourself.
 Use your resume to spotlight accomplishments and experiences that are relevant to the position you are seeking.
-Use pertinent vocabulary, coursework, and experiences to underscore your suitability for the job.
+Use pertinent vocabulary, coursework, and experiences to underscore your suitability for the job, but keep it third person.
+Your cover letter is where you can get into details and “I”.

 Formatting matters.
 Your resume and cover letter create a first impression of you for employers.
 Careful, consistent formatting signals that you know how to do things well.